Repeating the Year

 During this year away you can apply for Associate Student Status so that you can still access your online resources.

-You can then apply for readmission to resume your studies, or repeat the year if required, the following September or January.
+You can then apply for readmission to resume your studies, or repeat the year or half-session if required, the following September or January.

-Some reasons you may not be able/ want to do this:
+Some reasons you may not be able / want to take resits as an external candidate:

 If you have received a C7 for a compulsory course you cannot take a resit exam for it and will need to repeat the year to study it again.